carpentries-incubator/cwl-novice-tutorial/_episodes/debug.md

 This error message will give you the type of error as well as the line of code that contains the error.
 Some of these errors will be explained in this episode.

-A first step to check if your CWL script contains any errors, you can run the workflow with the `--validate` flag.
+As a first step to check if your CWL script contains any errors, you can run the workflow with the `--validate` flag.
 ~~~
 cwltool --validate CWL_SCRIPT.cwl
 ~~~